There are many ways that you can vary the form of the standard pull-up.

 False grip involves putting the very bottom of your hand on the bar and making a fist.

-This is primarily used for muscle-ups as you then don’t need to rotate your hand around the bar.
+This is primarily used for slow muscle-ups as you then don’t need to rotate your hand around the bar.

 Pseudo False Grip

 Pseudo False Grip is a harder variation on the false grip.
 You can hold the bar in this position, but still have less rotation around the bar to do.